brokoli777/brokoli777/README.md

 - 🌱 I’m currently learning **Python, Java, and C#**

-- 👨‍💻 All of my projects are available at [bregwin.com](https://bregwin.com)
+- 👨‍💻 All of my projects are available here or at [bregwin.com](https://bregwin.com)!

 - 📫 Feel free to contact me at **bregwinpaul@gmail.com**